electronlove/3D_Scanner/README.md

 4. Motor En    - 1
 5. Motor Step  - 2
 6. Motor Dir   - 3
-7. Lighting    - 21 or 22 - The FreeLSS software is not configured for more than 1 array and limits the max pin number to 7 *This can be changed in the HttpServer.cpp line 42*
+7. Lighting    - 21 or 22 - The FreeLSS software is not configured for more than 1 array and limits the max pin number to 7 *This can be changed by increasing 7 to 22 in line 42 of file HttpServer.cpp (/freelss/src).
+Youl will need to make clean and recompile after chagning this value*
 8. All other settings stay the same.
+9. If you enable autostart "make startup", these setttings will not be present at boot.

   The TSL2591 is implemented as a systemd process that runs at boot to output digital luminosity readings to an OLED display.
 Preference may be to have information displayed in FreeLSS software.

 LDR input: controlling output of Darlington through either LS1/LS2 or LED1/LED2 output: https://youtu.be/d3qYswq6j8c

+Additional Notes: Under Raspbian Stretch, the OLED does not initialize when RST pin is set to GPIO24.
+This can be changed to GPIO4 (and by using the additional header rather than the one next to SDA/SCL pinouts).